-ALASKA LNG Cultural Resources Management Plan AKLNG-6020-CRM-PLN-DOC-00001
+Cultural Resources Management Plan 3062-CRM-PLN-00001

-Revision No. C
+Revision No. 0

-May 27, 2021
+June 25, 2021

 PUBLIC Page 21

-Guidelines" (48 FR 44716-42, September 29, 1983), the ACHP's publication, "Treatment of Archaeological Properties," and the FERC's Office of Energy Projects' "Guidelines for Reporting on Cultural Resources Investigations for Natural Gas Projects" (FERC 2017).
+Reporting requirements, identification, and evaluation studies, any required treatment plans, and the resulting reports are required to be consistent with the SHPO's state guidelines, the SOI's "Standards and Guidelines" (48 FR 44716-42, September 29, 1983), the ACHP's publication, "Treatment of Archaeological Properties," and the FERC's Office of Energy Projects' "Guidelines for Reporting on Cultural Resources Investigations for Natural Gas Projects" (FERC 2017).